Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 - **Technical Documentation**:
   - The technical review materials in `./technical_review/technical_review_materials.md` need to be updated to reflect the latest revisions in the narrative and technical elements.

+## Challenge Mechanisms
+- **Template for Ongoing Evaluations**:
+  - Develop a structured template for future evaluations that includes criteria for assessing narrative engagement, technical credibility, and thematic clarity.

 ## Initial Findings
 - **Strengths**: The specifications document outlines key deliverables and quality metrics effectively.
 - **Areas for Improvement**: The specifications document lacks a dedicated section for quality assessment criteria.
 It is recommended to include specific criteria to guide evaluations effectively.